Find My Cancer Drug

 - Add extra flavor to meat or fish by marinating it in sweet juices, sweet and sour sauce or dressings.
 Use seasonings like basil, oregano or rosemary to add flavor.
 Bacon, ham and onion can add flavor to vegetables.

 While receiving afatinib, some patients may develop irritation or damage to the cornea (clear part covers the eyeball) or changes in your eyesight.
 Notify your healthcare team if you develop any eye pain, swelling, redness or any vision changes, including blurriness and sensitivity to light.

-Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication or for 2 weeks following the last dose of afatinib.
-Effective birth control is necessary during treatment, even if your menstrual cycle stops or you believe your sperm is affected.
-Afatinib can also be passed through breast milk, therefore women should not breast feed while using this medication.
+Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
+Effective birth control is necessary during treatment Even if your menstrual cycle stops or you believe you are not producing sperm, you could still be fertile and conceive.
+You should consult with your healthcare team before breastfeeding while receiving this medication.